lsst/LDM-463/index.rst

 for serialization (i.e. the class must provide getters or the member that is the component must be accessible).

+Assembler & Disassembler
+^^^^^^^^^^^^^^^^^^^^^^^^

+For every Composite datasetType, an "assembler" function is required by Butler.
+This function is used to assemble a Composite object from its component parts.
+Similarly, a "disassembler" is required, that can deconstruct a Composite Object into Component Objects to be serialized individually.

+There is a generic assembler and disassembler that can be used in some cases.
+If it won't work, assembler and disassembler plugins can be specified.

 Assembler & Disassembler Plugins
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For every Composite datasetType, an Assembler function must be provided to Butler.
-This function is used to assemble a Composite object from its component parts.
-Similarly, a disassembler must be provided that can deconstruct a Composite Object into Component Objects to be serialized individually.
+""""""""""""""""""""""""""""""""

 Assembler and Disassembler functions are specified in the policy as members of the composite object datasetType definition.

+See :ref:`Composite Policy <composite-policy>` to see how to include the assembler in the policy.

 The assembler function signature is:

 .. code-block:: none

-    def <assembler function name>(dataId, componentDict, cls):
+    def <assembler function name>(dataId, componentInfo, cls):
         """Function for assembling <object> in Butler

         Parameters
         ----------
         dataId : dict
-            The dataId that was used to find the objects in componentDict. componentDict : dict
-            Dict of components that were loaded for this composite.
-Keys correlate to the component name in the policy.
-Values are instantiated objects. cls : class object
+            The dataId that was used to find the objects in componentInfo. componentInfo : dict of componentDatasetName to ComponentInfo Keys are the component names as defined by the datasetType in the policy.
+Values are ComponentInfo objects.
+        cls : class object
             A class object of the type specified for this datasetType by the policy.